netlify/gotrue/README.md

 `WEBHOOK_URL` - `string`

-Url of the webhook listener server.
+Url of the webhook receiver server.
 This will called when events like  `validate`, `signup` or `login` occurs.

 `WEBHOOK_SECRET` - `string`

 Shared secret to authorize webhook requests.
+This secret signs the [JSON Web Signature](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-41) of the request.
+You *should* use this to verify the integrity of the request.
+Otherwise others can feed your webhook receiver with fake data.

 `WEBHOOK_RETRIES` - `number`